docutils/docutils/sandbox/dkuhlman/OpenDocument/README.txt

 Another fix for titles, headers, and footers -- The title of the document was being shoved to the bottom of the document.

+Enhancement to table of contents -- Now there are separate list styles for list inside the table of contents and lists outside the table of contents.
+See styles rststyle-bulletlist, rststyle-tocbulletlist, rststyle-enumlist, and rststyle-tocenumlist.

 2007/01/08 -- Version 1.0c
 --------------------------